Managing Training Categories

 Then, select the cog icon in front of the category's title.
 A set of functions will appear allowing you to

-1. Change Permissions
+1. Edit Permissions

 2. Edit (Rename) the Category

-3. Add a subcategory
+3. Create a subcategory

 4. Delete the category